Purchasing the Westy put us on a collision course with a place I never gave much thought to visiting: The Jersey Shore.

 The alien/Sasquatch van gave me some ideas for a new motif for our ride.

 New Jersey law mandates that meal portions be visible from space.
 I got a calzone that could feed Chris Christie.

 Monica’s dress came with a built in golfball holder.
 My mini-golf game wasn’t strong, but I’m the master of the Skill Crane.
 There are three stuffed animals there – but what you don’t see is that two of them were pulled up in a single grab.
 It’s my greatest talent.

-Big thanks to Lou for hosting us in his awesome house.
-We’ll be back.
+Ocean City was a great place to regroup and we’ll be back.
 We left Ocean City, again unaware of where we were going next.
 But this was the point we decided we didn’t have time to make it up to New York City – or Maine.
 We had a week to get to a friend’s house in Raleigh and so we turned our attention to Virginia again.

 “Don’t make me turn this van around” is written by Jonathan Kile, and approved by Monica Kile.
 Jon’s 2014 thriller, The Grandfather Clock, is available free for Kindle on Amazon.com and other eReaders at Smashwords.
 Reach him at firstname.lastname@example.org.
 Monica is a marathoner, baker, freelance grant writer, non-profit consultant, tour guide, and prolific bath taker.